dhiway/cord/origin/orbis/provider-node/README.md

 separate canonical outbox/worker and is not accepted by this manifest consumer.
 Neither process embeds a pallet/call index, signed extension, nonce, governance key, or raw SCALE payload.

-The process reads only the registered service-key and provider-account secrets from `ORBIS_PROVIDER_SERVICE_SURI` and `ORBIS_PROVIDER_ACCOUNT_SURI`; neither is persisted.
-There is no shared bearer credential and no public content, proof, replica, mutation, or generic checkpoint HTTP route.
+Required secrets are read from environment variables (defaults:
+`ORBIS_PROVIDER_BEARER_TOKEN` and `ORBIS_PROVIDER_SERVICE_SURI`) and are not persisted.
+The bearer token must contain at least 32 bytes.
+Mutating, content-read, proof, and replica endpoints require the bearer token.
+TLS and external client identity are expected at the deployment proxy.

-## HTTP surface
+## HTTP surfaces

-The public listener exposes only `GET /health` and `GET /info` for liveness and registered-provider identification.
-Content access and mutation use the separately authenticated private host-v2 IPC;
-replication uses the dedicated service-key-authenticated peer listener.
+The bounded v6 routes are:

+- operations: `GET /health`, `GET /info`, `GET /stats`, `GET /node`, `PUT /node`;
+- content: `POST /exists`, `GET /read`, `GET /commitment`; the authenticated route identities `POST /commit` and `POST /delete` are reserved for the P4 atomic object-completion cutover and return `503 Service Unavailable` before parsing a body or mutating the store;
+- proofs: `GET /mmr_proof`, `GET /chunk_proof`, `GET /mmr_peaks`, `GET /mmr_subtree`,
+  `POST /fetch_nodes`;
+- replicas: `GET /buckets`, `GET /replica/sync_status`.

+Both reserved object-mutation routes are fail-closed before authorization, body parsing, byte mutation, or pending-journal creation.
+The store retains its pending-root and pending-deletion types only as a private P4 atomic-cutover bearer.
+No production route or worker drains those journals, and they are not public SDK requests or Commons runtime calls.
 Canonical deletion completion is driven independently from finalized manifest-deletion duties and `acknowledge_manifest_deletion`.

 ## Persistence and workers

-Private streaming data and control journals use bounded, crash-safe persistence.
-The provider control journal retains only canonical checkpoint and manifest-deletion duty progress; object bytes, proof state, and replication state are owned by the private streaming and checkpoint stacks.
+Blob and index writes use same-directory temporary files, file/directory fsync, and atomic rename.
+The deferred P4 DiskStore model retains append-only proof leaves and private pending journals, but production does not create or replay generic object-completion records.
 Replica node fetches are bounded to 1024, bucket names to 255 bytes, and object keys to 1024 bytes.

 The process runs only canonical runtime and private-data-plane coordinators: